kaoDev/kalleott.de/src/courses/project-webapp/server-side-react.md

 [JAMstack](https://jamstack.org/).
 JAM stands for JavaScript, APIs and Markup.
-That means split you project into a server that has an API but doesn't render any UI and a frontend consisting of html files linking to script files.
+That means split you project into a server that has an API but doesn't render any UI and a frontend consisting of HTML files linking to script files.
 So everything not dynamic (depending on API calls) can be pre-rendered to static files which can be distributed to the users via an CDN.
-One of the goto solutions for generating static files from a react project is [Gatsby](https://www.gatsbyjs.org/).
+One of the go-to solutions for generating static files from a react project is [Gatsby](https://www.gatsbyjs.org/).
 Like next.js it provides many useful abstractions to handle many of the